psu-libraries/pdf_accessibility_api/README.md

 ## API

-Refer to the Swagger documentation for endpoint and webhook details: (Add link to API docs here.)
+Refer to the Swagger documentation for endpoint and webhook details at `/api-docs`.

 We use an `APIUser` model to store metadata for our API users and their associated clients/systems.
 A developer with console access must manually add `APIUser` records.
 Each `APIUser` requires: